Salah-boutayeb/thinkAI/README.md

 KOZINTAI is a Moroccan recipe generator web app that could become a comprehensive resource for Moroccan cuisine, catering to users with different preferences and skill levels, and promoting local food culture and sustainability ^^.

 This web application allows users to give ingredients they have in their kitchen to the app and get recipe suggestions based on those ingredients.
-The application would use natural language processing technology to generate recipe suggestions and provide step-by-step instructions on how to make the meal.
+The application uses natural language processing technology to generate recipe suggestions and provide step-by-step instructions on how to make the meal.
 This could help users make the most of the ingredients they have and reduce food waste.

 * The app could suggest substitutes that would work well in the recipe (If a user is missing an ingredient or prefers a different ingredient).
 * The app could allow users to specify dietary restrictions, such as gluten-free or vegan, and generate recipes that meet those requirements.